The structural method for Ordinary Differential Equations: Spectral resolution

-Such a property is indeed observed in the numerical simulations when using the physical equation $\phi'=\complexnum{i} 2 \pi \kappa \phi$ (see section \ref{wave_number_test_case}).
-Thanks to the explicit expressions of the structural equations coefficients, we get an analytical expression of the transfer functions $\chi_R(z)$ as rational functions for a large set of situations (see Tables \ref{table_stab_K1}, \ref{Table_stab_K2} and \ref{table_stab_K3} in \ref{anexe::stability}) from which we produce the polynomial expression in function of $\omega$ in Table \ref{polynomial_omega} we use in the $\zeta(\omega)$ function.
+Thanks to the explicit expressions of the coefficients of the structural equations, we get an analytical expression of the transfer functions $\chi_R(z)$ as rational functions for a set of situations given in Tables~\ref{table_stab_K1},~\ref{Table_stab_K2}, and~\ref{table_stab_K3} in~\ref{anexe::stability}.
+We then produce the polynomial expression as a function of $\omega$, which we report in Table~\ref{polynomial_omega} and use to compute the $\zeta_R(\omega)$ function.

-We plot in Figure \ref{figure::Dispersion} the phase deviation (in radiant) in function of the local wavelength $\omega$ for for $R=1$ with $K=1,2,3$ (top figure), then $R=2$, (middle panel) and $R=3$ (bottom).
-As expected the spectral resolution is dramatically improved with $K$ while the impact of $R$ is less obvious.
-In particular, large deviations occur for $\omega\geq \pi$ when $R=3$.
-Particular attention concerns the case $R=2$, $K=3$ where the phase deviation remains very small until $\omega=2\pi$.
-Indeed, we just have three points to approximate a complete revolution with a tiny phase deviation, below to $\pi/20$.
+The phase deviation (in radians) as a function of the local wavelength $\omega$ is plotted in Figure~\ref{figure::Dispersion} for $R=1,2,3$ with $K=1,2,3$.
+As expected, spectral resolution improves drastically with increasing $K$, whereas the impact of $R$ is less obvious.
+We observe that large deviations occur for $\omega\geqslant\pi$ when $R=3$.
+Particular attention is paid to the case with $R=2$ and $K=3$, where the phase deviation remains very small until $\omega=2\pi$.
+Indeed, only three points approximate a complete revolution with a tiny phase deviation, below $\pi/20$.